cdl-geneseo/geneseo-dictionary/G/Green-out.md

 # Green out

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Green out

 Created by  Mia Donaldson on May 07, 2022

 n.
 A cannabis-induced state of panic and discomfort, often accompanied by dizziness, nausea, and intense anxiety.&quot;I haven't experienced a green out since I started smoking.&quot;v.
 To experience negative symptoms (dizziness, anxiety, etc.) as a result of cannabis consumption.&quot;I had to stay up with my roommate after he greened out last night.&quot;Based on survey results, 73% of students could define the word; 9% of students believe the word is specific to Geneseo.
 M. Donaldson, 2022